 Decommissioning and restoration

-Decommissioning is part of the normal life cycle of every oil and gas structure and must be done safely and responsibly when a facility reaches the end of its life.
+Decommissioning is part of the normal life cycle of every oil and gas structure when a facility reaches the end of its life.
+A growing number of oil and gas platforms and facilities are ageing, and their economically recoverable reserves offshore extracted, so we expect decommissioning will increase over the next few decades.